-&lt;sup>6 Such as in the case of non-maturing deposits modelling.
+Such as in the case of non-maturing deposits modelling.

-- quality assurance of the ILAAP, particularly with regard to key inputs for the LAS (including the set-up and role of internal validation, the use of selfassessment against applicable rules, regulations and supervisory expectations, controls in place for validating the institution's data, stress test results, models applied, etc.). - 16.
+- the approach used to assess liquidity adequacy (including the stresstesting framework and a well-articulated definition of liquidity adequacy); - quality assurance of the ILAAP, particularly with regard to key inputs for the LAS (including the set-up and role of internal validation, the use of selfassessment against applicable rules, regulations and supervisory expectations, controls in place for validating the institution's data, stress test results, models applied, etc.). - 16.
 The management body comprises a supervisory function and a management function that may be performed by a single body or two separate bodies.
-Which key elements of the ILAAP are approved by which function depends on the internal governance arrangements of the institution, which will be interpreted by the ECB in accordance with national regulations and in line with Union law and EBA guidelines.
+Which key elements of the ILAAP are approved by which function depends on the internal governance arrangements of the institution.
+This will be interpreted by the ECB in accordance with national regulations and in line with relevant Union law and EBA guidelines9.